Skip to main content

 In the evolving landscape of New York no-fault insurance law, medical necessity determinations have become increasingly critical for both healthcare providers and insurance carriers.
 The recent decision in Enko Enterprises International, Inc. v Clarendon National Insurance Co. represents a significant victory for insurance carriers, providing clear guidance on how medical necessity challenges can successfully defeat claims for medical supplies and equipment.

 For healthcare providers throughout Long Island, Queens, Brooklyn, Manhattan, and the Bronx who supply medical equipment and supplies under no-fault insurance coverage, understanding how courts evaluate medical necessity is essential to avoiding costly claim denials.
-At the Law Office of Jason Tenenbaum, we’ve been closely monitoring these developments and helping healthcare providers navigate the complex requirements for proving medical necessity in no-fault cases.
+At the Law Office of Jason Tenenbaum, we’ve been closely monitoring these developments and helping healthcare providers address the complex requirements for proving medical necessity in no-fault cases.

 The Enko Decision: A Medical Necessity Victory for Carriers